-This is because alcohol can break down into a molecule called acetaldehyd, which causes the mutations in our cells that can form cancerous tumors.
+This is because alcohol can break down into a molecule called acetaldehyde, which causes the mutations in our cells that can form cancerous tumours.

 It is also suggested that alcohol increases our oestrogen production, which may cause cancerous cells to multiply quicker.

 Putting down the bottle is said to reduce out risk of developing breast cancer, as excessive consumption makes up about 4% of the risk of breast cancer in countries like the UK.

 Although having a drink might temporarily make us feel better, alcohol is in fact a depressant, which means it changes the delicate balance of chemicals in our brain.

 Research shows that heavy drinking interferes with the neurotransmitters that are responsible for our mental health, and has even been found to lower the levels of serotonin in our brain that help regulate our mood.